Learning Objectives

 Let’s revisit the college GPA example to illustrate omitted variable bias.
 Suppose the “true” model is:

-But we mistakenly estimate a simple regression model, omitting hsGPA
+But we mistakenly estimate a simple regression model, omitting hsGPA:

-(which is likely - students with higher high school GPAs tend to score higher on standardized tests), then the estimated coefficient in the simple regression model will be biased.
-It will capture not only the direct effect of ACT
+If hsGPA is correlated with ACT (which is likely - students with higher high school GPAs tend to score higher on standardized tests), then the estimated coefficient in the simple regression model will be biased.
+It will capture not only the direct effect of ACT on colGPA but also the indirect effect of hsGPA on colGPA that is correlated with ACT.

 Let’s see this empirically.
-First, we estimate the “full” model (including both hsGPA
+First, we estimate the “full” model (including both hsGPA and ACT):

 gpa1 = wool.data("gpa1")